-- (3) Safest method.
+(3) Safest method.
 A person administering physical restraint shall use the safest method available and appropriate to the situation subject to the safety requirements set forth in 603 CMR 46.05(5).
-Floor restraints, including prone restraints otherwise permitted under 603 CMR 46.03(1)(b), shall be prohibited unless the staff members administering the restraint have received in-depth training according to the requirements of 603 CMR 46.043(3) and, in the judgment of the trained staff members, such method is required to provide safety for the student or others present. - (4) Duration of restraint.
-All physical restraint must be terminated as soon as the student is no longer an immediate danger to himself or others, or the student indicates that he or she cannot breathe, or if the student is observed to be in severe distress, such as having difficulty breathing, or sustained or prolonged crying or coughing. - (5) Safety requirements.
-Additional requirements for the use of physical restraint: - (a) No restraint shall be administered in such a way that the student is prevented from breathing or speaking.
-During the administration of a restraint, a staff member shall continuously monitor the physical status of the student, including skin temperature and color, and respiration. - (b) Restraint shall be administered in such a way so as to prevent or minimize physical harm.
-If, at any time during a physical restraint, the student expresses or demonstrates significant physical distress including, but not limited to, difficulty breathing, the student shall be released from the restraint immediately, and school staff shall take steps to seek medical assistance. - (c) If a student is restrained for a period longer than 20 minutes, program staff shall obtain the approval of the principal.
-The approval shall be based upon the student's continued agitation during the restraint justifying the need for continued restraint. - (d) Program staff shall review and consider any known medical or psychological limitations, known or suspected trauma history, and/or behavioral intervention plans regarding the use of physical restraint on an individual student. - (e) After the release of a student from a restraint, the public education program shall implement follow-up procedures.
+Floor restraints, including prone restraints otherwise permitted under 603 CMR 46.03(1)(b), shall be prohibited unless the staff members administering the restraint have received in-depth training according to the requirements of 603 CMR 46.043(3) and, in the judgment of the trained staff members, such method is required to provide safety for the student or others present.

+(4) Duration of restraint.
+All physical restraint must be terminated as soon as the student is no longer an immediate danger to himself or others, or the student indicates that he or she cannot breathe, or if the student is observed to be in severe distress, such as having difficulty breathing, or sustained or prolonged crying or coughing.

+(5) Safety requirements.
+Additional requirements for the use of physical restraint:

+(a) No restraint shall be administered in such a way that the student is prevented from breathing or speaking.
+During the administration of a restraint, a staff member shall continuously monitor the physical status of the student, including skin temperature and color, and respiration.

+(b) Restraint shall be administered in such a way so as to prevent or minimize physical harm.
+If, at any time during a physical restraint, the student expresses or demonstrates significant physical distress including, but not limited to, difficulty breathing, the student shall be released from the restraint immediately, and school staff shall take steps to seek medical assistance.

+(c) If a student is restrained for a period longer than 20 minutes, program staff shall obtain the approval of the principal.
+The approval shall be based upon the student's continued agitation during the restraint justifying the need for continued restraint.

+(d) Program staff shall review and consider any known medical or psychological limitations, known or suspected trauma history, and/or behavioral intervention plans regarding the use of physical restraint on an individual student.

+(e) After the release of a student from a restraint, the public education program shall implement follow-up procedures.
 These procedures shall include reviewing the incident with the student to address the behavior that precipitated the restraint, reviewing the incident with the staff person(s) who administered the restraint to discuss whether proper restraint procedures were followed, and consideration of whether any follow-up is appropriate for students who witnessed the incident.

+Methods for engaging parents in discussions about restraint prevention and the use of restraint solely as an emergency procedure:

+1.Parent Strategies class is offered each year.
+Clinical Coordinators and Child Psychiatrist focus on prevention and understanding behavior and functions of behavior.
+Mental health issues and strategies are discussed as well.

+2. Behavior plans are reviewed with parents as part of a school based team.
+Plans emphasize positive behavioral supports and methods to increase appropriate and/or alternative behavior.
+If it is required for parents to understand emergency intervention, the team will meet with the parents to demonstrate what it looks like and feels like.